Maison Adrien Vacher - Apremont 1973 L'accession 2021

 About the estate:

-Charles-Henri Gayet, owner of Château de la Violette, is also a wine merchant and has been at the helm of the family-owned Adrien Vacher since 1989, a company founded in 1950.
-He is supported by his daughters Pauline and Charlotte.
+Charles-Henri Gayet, owner of Château de la Violette, is also a wine merchant and has been the head of the family-owned business Adrien Vacher—founded in 1950—since 1989.
+He is supported by his daughters, Pauline and Charlotte.

 Discover more wines from the estate